philc/vimium/CONTRIBUTING.md

 PRs we can review and merge.

 Our goals are generally to keep Vimium small, maintainable, and really nail the broad appeal use cases.
-This is in contract to adding and maintaining an increasing number of complex or niche features.
+This is in contrast to adding and maintaining an increasing number of complex or niche features.
 We recommend those live in forked repos rather than the mainline Vimium repo.

 PRs we'll likely merge: